-The figure shows some steps of Quicksort on an example.
+The figure shows some steps of a quicksort on an example.
 If the pivot element always creates a balanced partition, the recurrence for the running time T(n) is as follows:

 T(n) = a if n = 1Tn2+ bn otherwise.

 This solves to T(n) = O(nlog n).